Islamabad, Pakistan latest weather update today

-Regrettably, the air quality in Islamabad is currently labeled as “Very Unhealthy,” with an alarming Air Quality Index (AQI) reading of 205.
-Sensitive groups are advised to avoid outdoor activities immediately, while even healthy individuals are likely to experience difficulty breathing and throat irritation.
-The recommendation is to consider staying indoors and rescheduling outdoor activities.
+The temperature in Islamabad is a comfortable 20°C, with a RealFeel® of 22°C. A gentle west-southwest breeze at 5 km/h adds a subtle touch to the air.
+However, the air quality is reported as “Very Unhealthy,” with an Air Quality Index (AQI) of 169.
+Sensitive groups are advised to avoid outdoor activities due to immediate health effects, while healthy individuals may experience difficulty breathing and throat irritation.

 Today’s Weather Forecast: